dakep/pense-rpkg/cran-comments.md

   * Windows Server 2008 R2 SP1, R-devel, 32/64 bit
 ## R CMD check results

-0 ERRORs | 0 WARNINGs | 1 NOTE.
+0 ERRORs | 0 WARNINGs | 2 NOTEs.

 * on some systems the size of the shared library is > 5MB.
   This is due to the compiler and linker on these systems and beyond our control.
+* on R-devel win-builder, the checks emit a note that the package is using non-staged installation for x64.
+  This seems to be a bug in the checks performed on win-builder.